 Refereed conference papers

 - Antonios Anastasopoulos, Long Duong, and David Chiang, 2016.
-An unsupervised probability model for speech-to-translation alignment of low-resource languages.
-In Proc.
-EMNLP.
+An unsupervised probability model for speech-to-translation alignment of low-resource Languages.
+To appear at EMNLP.

 - S. Aguinaga, R. Palacios, D. Chiang, and T. Weninger, 2016.
 Growing graphs with hyperedge replacement graph grammars.
-In Proc.
+To appear in Proc.
 CIKM.

 - L. Duong, T. Cohn, S. Bird, and D. Chiang, 2016.
 An attentional model for speech translation without transcription.
 In Proc.
 NAACL HLT.